kresuberid/quran/wp-equran/readme.txt

 == Description ==

 WP eQuran is a simple digital Quran plugin that ships with a full dataset of surahs, ayahs, Asmaul Husna and daily prayers.
+Data is sourced from the public API at https://equran.id/api/v2.
 Display them anywhere with shortcodes.

+This plugin has been tested to work well with the Blocksy theme.

 == Installation ==